tommy-burkett/Project-Penney/README.md

 `data/`

 - This folder holds all of the `.npy` files in an organized manner.
-The files are named `decks_{seed}.npy` and they include the seed used to generate the decks within it.
+The files are named `'decks_{seed}.npy'` and they include the seed used to generate the decks within them.

 ---